ferborva/strongloop-prep-work/step-2/README.md

 - **Rest and Spread**: Example of use of the spread and rest operators

 For an indepth study on ES6 I recommend reading [Understanding ES6](https://leanpub.com/understandinges6/read).

+###### Scope, Chains and Closures

+>Scope, Scope Chains, Closures, and Garbage Collection all have one thing in common: They're often hand-waved away.
+How do closures actually work?
+When does Garbage Collection occur?
+What really IS a Scope Chain?
+>
+>In this workshop, we will discover it's not black magic after all; No hand waving is required to explain these language features, in fact you've been using them all along without realising.

+- **Scopes**
+- **Scope Chains**
+- **Global Scope & Shadowing**
+- **Closures**
+- **Garbage Collection**